Interrogational torture: Judicial use

-Torture was routinely used for interrogation in ancient Greek and Roman law and in medieval Roman law (but not in ancient Hebrew or medieval English law).
-It was argued that torture could be relied on at least in cases where the result could be checked (for example, if the accused confessed to burying the murder weapon under a certain tree, the judge should send someone to dig it up.)
+Torture was routinely used for interrogation in ancient Greek and Roman law and in medieval Roman law, but not in ancient Hebrew or medieval English law.
+It was argued that torture could be relied on at least in cases where the result could be checked (for example, if the accused confessed to burying the murder weapon under a certain tree, the judge should send someone to dig it up).
+Slaves could testify only under torture, supposedly because a loyal slave would not otherwise betray his/her master.
 But confessions under torture were believed in a wide range of uncheckable cases, such as heresy and witchcraft.

 Military use

 World War II

 After the atomic bombing of Hiroshima during World War II, the Japanese secret police tortured a captured American P-51 fighter pilot, Marcus McDilda, to discover how many atomic bombs the Allies had and what the future targets were.
-McDilda, who had originally told his captors he knew nothing about the atomic bomb (and who indeed knew nothing about nuclear fission), "confessed" under further torture that the US had 100 atomic bombs and that Tokyo and Kyoto were the next targets.
+McDilda, who had originally told his captors he knew nothing about the atomic bomb (and who indeed knew nothing about nuclear fission), falsely "confessed" under further torture that the US had 100 atomic bombs and that Tokyo and Kyoto were the next targets.

-Interrogation was only the source of a subset of the Gestapo's intelligence; it heavily relied on voluntary denunciations and use of informers.
+Interrogation was the source of only a subset of the Gestapo's intelligence; it heavily relied on voluntary denunciations and use of informers.
 The Gestapo tortured leaders of several national resistance movements but most did not break.